ireade/openwriter/README.md

 # OpenWriter
 ### A free theme for Ghost

 I created this theme as a way to learn how Ghost works.
 It is available for free.
+If you use the theme or have any suggestions for improvements, do tweet me at [@ireaderinokun](https://twitter.com/ireaderinokun)!

 [Demo](https://ireaderinokun.ghost.io)